Nick Gentry: Career

 In April 2015 Gentry had his first solo exhibition in Knokke, Belgium at Absolute Art Gallery.
 The show was titled Memoryscapes and featured a series of the lightbox film negative works.

-In the summer of 2016 Gentry had his debut New York solo show at C24 Gallery.
+In the summer of 2016, Gentry had his debut New York solo show at C24 Gallery.
 The exhibit, which marked his debut with the gallery, explored human connectedness, remembrance and nostalgia within the unrelenting, digitally oversaturated world of the present.
 The works, which mostly feature ethereal humanlike subjects, are constructed from sourced materials made by donors from around the globe that piece together a psychologically compelling narrative of human solidarity.
 In November and December Gentry's work was exhibited alongside a selection of rare works by Young British Artists Mark Quinn, Damien Hirst, and Tracey Emin at Opera Gallery in London.
 The show, titled 'BritARTnia' also presented the work of internationally established artists such as Julian Opie of the New British Sculpture movement; celebrity photographer and recipient of the Royal Photographic Society's Centenary medal Terry O'Neill (photographer) and Royal Academician and Turner Prize nominee sculptor David Mach.

 September 2018 saw Gentry exhibit 15 new works at Opera Gallery in London alongside South Korean sculptor Seo Young Deok in a joint show titled Human Connection.
 Gentry used a combination of outdated media including crushed data CDs, floppy disks and film negatives to "communicate the feeling of time passing, which is a really difficult thing to describe" with words alone.

 A solo show titled 'Face of London' was held at Opera Gallery in April 2019.
 Gentry launched his new project at the exhibition, taking photos of visitors to the show, which were then used to create modern-day selfie inspired portraits on vinyl LP record sleeves – another discarded piece of kit that he transformed into artistic data-rich time capsules of modern social history.
 Later that year Gentry continued to experiment with using record sleeves in his large scale montage portraits at his first solo show in Paris at Opera Gallery in the exhibition 'ID Merge'.

-During lockdown in the Spring of 2020 Gentry undertook at project to communicate the experiences of front line health care staff dealing with the COVID-19 pandemic.
+During lockdown in the spring of 2020, Gentry undertook at project to communicate the experiences of front line health care staff dealing with the COVID-19 pandemic.
 This new series of portraits used computer punched card from the 1960s and 1970s to tell the stories of frontline National Health Service workers.

+Gentry returned to Robert Fontaine Gallery in 2023 for the 15th solo show of his career.
+The show was titled 'Skin Deep' and featured a series of technological portraits, broaching the artificiality of online identities.
+The artist invited questions that are uniquely contemporary, asking about performance and presentation on the internet, increasingly artificial standards of beauty, and the instability of memory over time.